acceleratedscience/openad_service_utils/docs/api-reference.md

 <br>

-### File Collections
+### Optional: File Collections

 <!---------------------------->

+> [!INFO]
-**Note:** The file collection endpoints are only available if the service is configured with a property predictor that supports file collections (i.e., `get_mesh_property`).
+> The file collection endpoints are only available if the service is configured with a property predictor that supports file collections (i.e., `get_mesh_property`).
 If not available, these endpoints will return a `404 Not Found` error.

 <details>
 <summary><code><b>GET /service/collections</b></code></summary>